Saifullah Yusuf: Early career

 Gus Ipul started his political career through GP Ansor, the youth wing of Nahdlatul Ulama.
-He served as the Chief of GP Ansor for two terms, from 2000-2005 and 2005-2010.
-He assumed the office of Deputy Governor of East Java on 12 February 2009.
+He served as the chief of GP Ansor for two terms, from 2000–2005 and 2005–2010.
+Prior to this, he was acting chief of GP Ansor, replacing Iqbal Assegaf, who had died on 1999.
+After finishing his tenure as chief of GP Ansor, he was elected as one of Nahdlatul Ulama leaders under the leadership of KH.
+Said Aqil Siraj.